capensis/canopsis/doc/sakura/glossary.rst

 Using a storage, allows parts of *Canopsis* to interact with any kind of database transparently.

-See :ref:`dev-backend-mgr` for more informations.
+For more informations, see:

+ * :ref:`dev-backend-mgr`

 Web Service
 -----------

 Set of WSGI routes, using one or more manager to provide data to the client.

-See :ref:`dev-backend-webserver` for more informations.
+For more informations, see:

+ * :ref:`dev-backend-webserver`

 Frontend
 ~~~~~~~~